srmainwaring/mathutils/docs/technical_notes/Source/Theory.rst

 ..
 [Abramowitz1964] M. Abramowitz and I. A. Stegun.
 Handbook of Mathematical functions with formulas, graphs and mathematical tables.
 Government Printing Office, Washington and Dover, New York, 1964.

 ..
+[Cody1969] Cody W. J. and Thacher H. C. Chebyshev Approximations for the Exponential Integral Ei(x).
+Mathematics of Computation, 23(106):289-303, 1969.

+..
 [Basu1973] N. K. Basu.
 On double Chebyshev series approximation.
 SIAM Journal on Numerical Analysis, 10(3):493-505, 1973.